dringeis/dringeis.github.io/_pages/blog_posts.md

 - [**Brittany, pancakes and sea ice – common points!**](https://arctrain.de/brittany-pancakes-and-sea-ice-common-points/) - *On the ArcTrain Blog*
 - [**Starting up a PhD**](https://arctrain.de/starting-up-a-phd/) - *On the ArcTrain blog*

-My work has been features on some blog articles as well :
+My work or myself have been featured on some articles as well :

  - [**Breaking the ice**](http://mitgcm.org/2019/05/26/breaking-the-ice/) - *On the MITgcm blog*
  - [**Im Polargebiet für den Klimaschutz forschen**](http://www.abi.de/beruf-karriere/berufsreportagen/nfe/klimaforscher016763.htm) - *On abi.de Website*